 Although little remains of the coal mining communities, a historic cemetery serves as a monument to the lives of the former residents.
 Buried here are children who died in epidemics, women who died in childbirth, and men who died in mining disasters and of other things.
-Although over 10 nationalities resided in the mining area, Rose Hill Cemetery was a protestant burial ground, and many of the people buried here were Welsh.
+Although over 10 nationalities resided in the mining area, Rose Hill Cemetery was a Protestant burial ground, and many of the people buried here were Welsh.

 Over the years, vandalism has taken its toll on the cemetery, which the Park District is attempting to restore.
 If you have information concerning people buried here or the location of missing gravestones, please call the Black Diamond office at (510) 544-2750.

-The Preserve's 65 miles of trails traverse areas of grassland, foothill woodland, mixed evergreen forest, chaparral, stream vegetation and exotic plantings.
+Vegetation: The Preserve's 65 miles of trails traverse areas of grassland, foothill woodland, mixed evergreen forest, chaparral, stream vegetation and exotic plantings.
 Notable among the latter are several tree species introduced by the coal miners.
 These include the black locust, pepper tree, almond, eucalyptus and tree of heaven.

-Black Diamond is noted as the northernmost location of Coulter pine, black sage, desert olive and dudleya.
+Black Diamond is noted as the northernmost location of Coulter pine, black sage, desert olive, and dudleya.
 In addition, several species that are restricted to the Mt.
 Diablo area occur here, including the Mt.
 Diablo globe lily, Mt.
 Diablo helianthella and Mt.
 Diablo manzanita.
 In the springtime, the hills are covered with some of the most remarkable wildflower displays in the Bay Area.

-Black Diamond supports a healthy wildlife population.
+Wildlife: Black Diamond supports a healthy wildlife population.
 Coyotes and snakes are commonly seen.
 Mountain lions, bobcats, foxes and deer are occasionally spotted, while birds of prey soar overhead.
 Over 100 species of birds have been seen, from the rare golden eagle to the ever-present meadowlark.

-The side-blotched lizard has its northern limit in the Preserve, and one rare animal species has been found here--the Alameda whipsnake.
+The side-blotched lizard has its northern limit in the Preserve, and one rare animal species has been found here, the Alameda whipsnake.

 There are two camping areas in Black Diamond Mines Regional Preserve.
-Reservations are required for both--call 1-888-EBPARKS or 1-888-327-2757.

 Star Mine Group Camp Area is available all year for organized, educational groups only.
 It can accommodate up to 35 people.
 It is located in a grassland/oak woodland community at the eastern edge of the Preserve.
 Overnight camping is limited to two nights.
 Parking (maximum eight cars), picnic tables and a pit toilet are available at the site.
 Campers must bring in their own water and haul out their own garbage.
 No water is available at the site.
 Camping reservations must be made at least ten (10) days in advance.

 Stewartville Backpack Camp is for the general public.
 The fee is $5 per night per person.
-Camping is limited to two nights during the spring, summer and fall.
+Camping is limited to two nights during the spring, summer, and fall.
 There is room for 20 campers.
 Picnic tables and a pit toilet are available, as well as water for horses (the water is non-potable and must be filtered or treated for human consumption).
 The camp is located 3.2 miles from the Preserve headquarters, near the Stewartville and Upper Oil Canyon trails.
 Camping reservations must be made at least five (5) days in advance.

+Park naturalists provide a variety of programs relating to the preserve's natural and cultural history.
 For information on upcoming programs please call (510) 544-2750 or send an e-mail to firstname.lastname@example.org.